onurcanmemis/ICU-Readmission-Predictior-as-Decision-Support-Tool/README.md

 ---

 ## ✅ Selected Model for Deployment
-The **Random Forest Classifier** was selected for deployment based on its consistent performance across multiple evaluation metrics and its interpretability in clinical settings.
+The **Logistic Regression** coefficients was selected for deployment based on its consistent performance across multiple evaluation metrics and its interpretability in clinical settings.

 ---